jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 At some point there might be other Java classes that need to create ratings.
 So the logic that does that should be generic.
-This class has a dependency on the "behavior-tutorial-common" project created in an earlier tutorial, so the first thing to do is to edit this project's [pom.xml](https://github.com/jpotts/alfresco-developer-series/blob/master/webscripts/webscripts-tutorial/webscripts-tutorial-platform-jar/pom.xml) file, which lives in:
+This class has a dependency on the "behavior-tutorial-platform-jar" project created in an earlier tutorial, so the first thing to do is to edit this project's [pom.xml](https://github.com/jpotts/alfresco-developer-series/blob/master/webscripts/webscripts-tutorial/webscripts-tutorial-platform-jar/pom.xml) file, which lives in:

     $TUTORIAL_HOME/webscripts-tutorial-platform-jar